-We use small beads, called Notes, to write music.
+Notes in music are just like letters in writing.
+They look like small beads with shafts.
 Each sound you sing or play on a musical instrument has its own Note on the score or sheet music, which is where all of the notes of a piece are written.
 The notes move along the staff in small steps, either on the lines or between the lines.
 Sometimes, though, the notes also make large jumps: